 What Causes Brief Psychotic Disorder?

-The exact cause of brief psychotic disorder is not known.
-One theory suggests a genetic link, because the disorder is more common in people who have family members with mood disorders, such as depression or bipolar disorder.
-Another theory suggests that the disorder is caused by poor coping skills, as a defense against or escape from a particularly frightening or stressful situation.
+It is unclear what causes brief psychotic disorder.
+It is possible there is a genetic link since the disorder is more common in people who have a family history of psychotic or mood disorders, such as depression or bipolar disorder.
+Another theory suggests that poor coping skills could trigger the disorder as a defense against or escape from a particularly frightening or stressful situation.
 These factors may create a vulnerability to develop brief psychotic disorder.
 In most cases, the disorder is triggered by a major stress or traumatic event.
-Childbirth may trigger the disorder in some women.
+In some women, it can be triggered by childbirth.